carrieeeeewithfivee/S2F2/README.md

 ```
 to train on mot17.
 Change the .sh files for different settings.
 Validation commands are also written in the .sh files.
 Navigate to src/ to validate.

-## More to come ...
-Pretrained models and more instructions will be updated soon ...